AKUA MIND BODY

 • Per the 2011-2012 NSDUH data, nearly 6 percent of expecting women aged 15 to 44 used illegal drugs.

-• More than 8 million kids under 18 years of age lived with substance dependent or substance-abusing parent.
-Of these children, around 7.3 million lived with an alcohol addicted parent and about 2.2 million lived with a parent who was addicted to drugs.
+• More than 8 million kids under 18 years of age live with substance-dependent or substance-abusing parents.
+Of these children, around 7.3 million lived with an alcohol-addicted parent and about 2.2 million lived with a parent who was addicted to drugs.

 Map to Recovery